gohgabriel/lookbook/README.md

 * Assesses whether the dataset consistently provides an accurate representation of the underlying phenomenon it's meant to capture.
 * Helps identify potential biases or limitations in how the data was collected or structured.

+The output fidelity error index for a given iteration represents the difference in variance between the generated observations and the actual remaining observations in the original dataset, normalized by the standard deviation in the original dataset.
+E.g. if the fidelity error index is 1.4, this means that the difference in variance is 1.4 times the standard deviation for that variable in the original dataset.
+If the generated dataset were perfect, the FEI would be 0.

+Across iterations, the FEI is sensitive to the quality of the subsample (some subsamples would produce lower FEIs than others because they may be better representations of the original dataset).
+Taking the mean FEI across at least 10 iterations provides a better estimate of the average FEI of the dataset.

 ### Usage

 ```